CALIELSA-BOOK/UniBookApp/README.md

 As of now the app is not deployed.
 You will therefore have to run it using xcode.
 For full functionality we advice plugging in your own adivce and run the app on that.
 Otherwise e.g connecting to the mail app won't work.
 Note: some features (e.g scan) only works with iOS 15.

+Since the app is not live (no privacy policy added) only developers connected to the app can use their own personal Facebook account.

 To log in use the test user:

       Name: Test User
       mail: open_gkrgsdd_user@tfbnw.net
       pwd: Testing123

 ## Api:s and database used